 Please be aware that international health insurances are not usually acccepted as a substitute for Dutch health insurance.

 People on a low income may be eligible for healthcare benefit to help pay for health insurance.

 The government decides on the cover provided by the standard package.
 All insurers offer the same standard package.
 Healthcare insurers are obliged to accept anyone who applies for the standard insurance package and must charge all policyholders the same premium, regardless of their age or state of health.
 You pay a fixed, nominal premium to your insurance company for the standard health insurance package.

 If you have an income or receive a social security benefit, you are additionally due to pay an income related premium, which will be deducted from your salary automatically.
 Depending on your situation, the percentage varies.

-Not all health care is covered by the standard package.
+The standard package does not cover all medical expenses.
 You can opt to take out additional insurance to cover, for example, physiotherapy or dental care.
-Additional insurance is not obligatory and you are not obliged to take out the standard package and additional insurance with the same insurance company.
+Additional insurance is not obligatory and you are not obliged to take out both the standard package and additional insurance with the same insurance company.

 For students different terms and conditions might apply.

 This information was partially sourced from this government website.